WTM3/Obverservational-Mathematics/README.md

 This formula ensures proper calibration between AI cognition and Boolean Mind processing capabilities, with the 0.1 buffer specifically compensating for potential hallucinations.

+### Observational Mathematics Framework (OMF)

+The complete collection of mathematical formulas powering the BLF system is documented in the [Observational Mathematics Framework](/BLFIMP/OMF) sub-repository.
+The OMF includes:

+- Core formulas (Cognitive Alignment, Buffer Mechanics, Neural JSON Structure)
+- Application domains (Accessibility, Recovery Systems, Pattern Detection)
+- Visual representations of formula relationships
+- Implementation status tracking
+- Research foundations

+For a detailed understanding of the mathematical engine behind the V-8, explore the OMF documentation.

 ## Usage

 ### Installation